Ivory: A Mammoth Numerical Tower

 An s-expression representing = applied to two inputs, AKA an equation (the inputs are on separate lines for clarity, but this does not alter the meaning).
 Its inputs are sums and products (+ and ×) applied to inputs including literal numbers (2, 5, etc.), variables (a and b) and other sums/products of these.

 At times we’ll be using Scheme’s quote and quasiquote features, which may need a little explanation for those who aren’t used to Scheme programming.
 A “quotation” is prefixed by a single-quote/apostrophe ', and is used to represent data without attempting to execute it.
-For example, the value of '(+ 2 5) is a list containing three elements (like ["+", 2, 5] in other languages; and unlike (+ 2 5), whose value is the number 7).
+For example, the value of '(+ 2 5) is a list containing three elements (like ["+", 2, 5] in other languages; and unlike (+ 2 5), whose value is the natural 7).
 A “quasiquotation” is prefixed by a backtick `, and is like a quotation except that expressions prefixed with a comma , are “unquoted”; for instance `(10 plus 20 is ,(+ 10 20)) gives the list (10 plus 20 is 30) (quasiquoting is similar to “string splicing” in other languages, like "10 plus 20 is ${10 + 20}").

 Implementation